mhasan004/Play-Share-App/README.md

 # Play Share App
 * This is a Reddit/Imgur-like app where gamers can share short clips of their game plays.
 Users can join different game groups just like reddit.
 App will feature an hierarchical commenting system
 * Server: REST API built with Node, Express, MongoDB.
-Will migrate databse to PostgresQL.
+Will migrate database to PostgresSQL.
 Client: Currently being built with React
 * Implemented various security features to secure HTTP requests and responses.
 (Didn't use HTTPS on purpose to have fun implementing security features).
-This implementation can easily be disabled by disablign the middleware.
+This implementation can easily be disabled by disabling the middleware.
 * Hosted a clustered REST API server on DigitalOcean and used NGINX as a reverse Proxy.
 Enabled HTTPS.

 <br/>